ocaml/opam/doc/pages/Packaging.md

 to get back to editing the `opam` file.
 Manually editing the `opam` file in your source tree also works.

-So far, so good !
+So far, so good!
 You may have missed dependencies in case they were already installed on your system, but that will be checked automatically by the continuous integration system when you attempt to publish your package to the OPAM repository, so don't worry.